ORGANIZATION AND SIGNIFICANT ACCOUNTING POLICIES

 Fair Value Measurements and Fair Value of Financial Instruments

-As of March 31, 2021 and December 31, 2020, the carrying amounts of the Company’s financial instruments that are not reported at fair value in the accompanying consolidated balance sheets, including cash and cash equivalents, accounts receivable, accounts payable, and accrued liabilities approximate their fair value due to their short-term nature.
-The Company’s derivative liability related to its derivative forward contract is reported at fair value.
+As of December 31, 2020 and December 31, 2019, the carrying amounts of the Company’s financial instruments that are not reported at fair value in the accompanying consolidated balance sheets, including cash and cash equivalents, accounts receivable, accounts payable, and accrued liabilities approximate their fair value due to their short-term nature.
+The Company’s derivative liability related to its derivative forward contract for Ultra Low Sulfur Diesel (see below) and mandatorily redeemable equity instruments of subsidiary are reported at fair value.

 U.S. GAAP specifies a hierarchy of valuation techniques based on whether the inputs to those valuation techniques are observable or unobservable.
 Observable inputs reflect market data obtained from independent sources, while unobservable inputs reflect the Company’s market assumptions.
 These two types of inputs have created the following fair-value hierarchy: